ITPUG/2020.pgday.it/_posts/2020-01-16-call_for_papers.en.markdown

 ref: cfp
 ---

-[PGDay.IT 2020](https://2020.pgday.it/en/) will be held in [Bergamo](https://2020.pgday.it/en/logistics/) on June 11th and 12th,.
-If you want to be part of this event as a speaker, please, knock and the door will be opened to you!
+[PGDay.IT 2020](https://2020.pgday.it/en/) will be held in [Bergamo](https://2020.pgday.it/en/logistics/) on June 11th and 12th.
+If you want to be part of this event as a speaker, please, knock and the door will be opened for you!

 ###### Who should apply as a speaker for PGDay.IT 2020?